arianitu/postgres-statefulset/config/README.md

 If not:

-`microk8s kubectl label nodes hive-node nodetype=hive-node', etc, etc
+`microk8s kubectl label nodes hive-node nodetype=hive-node`, etc, etc

 For the remaining nodes (ipfs1, ipfs2, hive, carrier) the procedure involves running the yml for the node (eg ipfs1.yml) from the master node of the cluster.
 If you have a second 3-node sub-cluster with acting master as hive-node, and High Availability enabled, you can also run the yml's from their own nodes.
 The ipfs1-node is assumed to be joined to master-node sub-cluster.
 The remaining 3 nodes are assumed to be joined on hive-node as master.
 Running `microk8s kubectl apply -f shared/path to/postgres-db-elastos-blockchains/hive.yml` is a start.
 Follow with the rest.